axiopisty/scala-actors-javafx-osgi-demo/README.txt

 =============
 To build this project you must set the following environment variables:

-JAVA_HOME - This should point to the root of the JDK installation directory.
+JAVA_HOME - The root of the JDK installation directory.
-GRADLE_HOME - This should point to the root of the GRADLE installation directory.
+GRADLE_HOME - The root of the GRADLE installation directory.
-SCALA_HOME - This should point to the root of the SCALA installation directory.
+SCALA_HOME - The root of the SCALA installation directory.

 NOTE: This project requires that the jfxrt.jar file be relocated inside
       the $JAVA_HOME directory as follows: